futufeld/kmedoids/README.md

 #### Selecting Appropriate Medoids

 The k-medoids algorithm must ensure that the medoid of each cluster is the most 'representative' element of that cluster so that: 1) the user can gain some insight into the 'topic' of the cluster (the medoid is an implicit descriptor of the cluster), and 2) so that the cluster is assigned elements most similar to its current collection of elements in the next round of assignments (if the configuration does not stabilise first).
 This involves checking every element of the cluster to see if it is more similar to its cluster neighbours than the current medoid and, if so, swapping that element and the medoid.
-The sum distance of a medoid from its cluster's elements is referred to as the _cost_ of the cluster; the objective of this step of the algorithm is cluster cost minimisation.

 #### Required Functions